Uniswap/docs/docs/sdk/web3-react/guides/03-switch-chains.md

 :::info
-For help on setting up web3-react and interacting with an `InjectedConnector`, please visit our [connecting to wallets](./01-connect-wallet.md) page!
+For help on setting up web3-react and interacting with a MetaMask wallet, please visit our [connecting to wallets](./01-connect-wallet.md) page!
 :::

-The input parameters to this guide are the chains that we want our app to be able to connect to and their RPC URLs.
+The input parameters to this guide are the chains that we want our dApp to be able to connect to and their RPC URLs.

 At the end of the guide, we should be able to switch chains for a connected wallet.